-Welcome to the Washington Monthly’s annual College Guide and Rankings, where we rate schools based on what they are doing for the country.
-It’s our answer to U.S News & World Report, which relies on crude and easily manipulated measures of wealth, exclusivity, and prestige to evaluate schools.
+Welcome to the Washington Monthly’s annual College Guide and Rankings, where we rate schools based on what they do for the country.
+It’s our answer to U.S. News & World Report, which relies on crude and easily manipulated measures of wealth, exclusivity, and prestige.

-We rank 4-year schools (national universities, liberal arts colleges, baccalaureate colleges, and master’s universities) based on their contribution to the public good in three broad categories.
-Those categories are: Social Mobility (recruiting and graduating low-income students), Research (producing cutting-edge scholarship and PhDs), and Service (encouraging students to give something back to their country).
-We also rank the Best Colleges for Vocational Certificates, the Best Colleges for Adult Learners, and the Best Bang for the Buck colleges, which help non-wealthy students attain marketable degrees at affordable prices.
-More rankings information, including methodologies, can be found here.
+We rank four-year schools (national universities, liberal arts colleges, baccalaureate colleges, and master’s universities) based on their contribution to the public good in three broad categories: social mobility, research, and providing opportunities for public service.
+We also rank the Best Colleges for Vocational Certificates, the Best Colleges for Adult Learners, and the Best Bang for the Buck colleges, which help non-wealthy students obtain marketable degrees at affordable prices.
+Click here to read our 2018 College Guide magazine issue.

 Institutions that award a significant number of doctoral degrees.